GIT-FAST-IMPORT(1) Git Manual GIT-FAST-IMPORT(1)

 Processes the specified option so that git fast-import behaves in

 a way that suits the frontend’s needs.
-Note that options
+Note that options specified

-may specify to git fast-import itself.
+to git fast-import itself.

 'option' SP <option> LF